Military marine mammal

 A military marine mammal is a cetacean or pinniped that has been trained for military uses.
 Examples include bottlenose dolphins, seals, sea lions, and beluga whales.
 The United States and Soviet militaries have trained and employed oceanic dolphins for various uses.
 Military marine mammals have been trained to rescue lost naval swimmers, guard navy ships against enemy divers, locate mines for later clearance by divers, and aid in location and recovery of equipment lost on the seabed.

 Dolphins

+Uses of military dolphins

+These animals are able to defend ships against enemy divers, locate and retrieve lost or damaged equipment, attach homing devices for torpedoes to larger targets, locate submarines, and much more.

 Soviet Union Navy dolphins

 The Soviet Navy operated a research facility to explore military uses of marine mammals at Kazachya Bukhta (44.5800°N 33.4023°E), near Sevastopol.
 The Russian military's dolphin program is believed to have languished in the early 1990s.

 A Soviet military Beluga whale named Tichka twice escaped in 1991 and 1992, crossed the Black Sea and was admired by the residents of the Turkish town Gerze, who called him Aydın.